With Billions At Stake, Supreme Court Rules States May Tax Online Retailers

 The Supreme Court ruled Thursday that states can collect state sales taxes from online retailers on consumer purchases.
 The decision overruled a decades-old precedent that had protected out-of-state sellers from being required to collect such taxes.

-States stand to gain billions of dollars with the ruling, which marks a new era with an Internet economy that has boomed over the past decade and become a dominant force.
+States stand to gain billions of dollars with the ruling, which marks a new era in an Internet economy that has boomed over the past decade and become a dominant force.
+Home goods seller Wayfair and other e-commerce companies had attempted to challenge a South Dakota law that levies taxes on purchases made through certain online retailers.

 The decision will also have dramatic consequences for small online retailers that do business in many states.